Dodgers vs. Pirates Player Props Betting Odds

 Outman Stats

-- Outman has collected 25 hits with four doubles, three triples, seven home runs and 10 walks.
-He has driven in 19 runs with two stolen bases.
+- Outman has 25 hits with four doubles, three triples, seven home runs, 10 walks and 19 RBI.
+He's also stolen two bases.

 Outman Recent Games